Zaur Uguev

-Zaur Uguev (Заур Ризванович Угуев; born 27 March 1995) is a Russian freestyle wrestler who competes at 57 kilograms and 61 kilograms.
+Zaur Rizvanovich Uguev (Заур Ризванович Угуев; born 27 March 1995) is a Russian freestyle wrestler who competes at 57 kilograms and 61 kilograms.
 He claimed the 2020 Summer Olympic Games gold medal after back-to-back World Championships in 2018 and 2019, as well as a 2020 Individual World Cup title.
 A four-time Russian national champion, Uguev also claimed the gold medal at the 2025 European Championships.

 Biography

 Originally from the village of Chagarotar (Khasavyurt district), Uguev is of Kumyk ethnicity.
 He has been of the Russian freestyle wrestling team since 2016.
 He has trained under the guidance of Sheme Shemeev.

 Uguev supported the Russian invasion of Ukraine by participating in a pro-war rally in Luzhniki Stadium in March 2022.

 Career

 2017 Ivan Yarygin

 To kick off his 2017 run, Uguev would wrestle at the prestigious event: Ivan Yarygin 2017, held every year, in Krasnoyarsk.
 Uguev would ultimately reign successful and win gold, facing off against foes: Magomedrasul Idrisov, Nurtilek Ermekbaev, Aryan Tyutrin and Nariman Israpilov, scheduling a final match against Artem Gebekov – also from Dagestan.
 Moreover, Uguev would win by technical-superiority 10-0 and claim his first Yarygin title, as well as a spot on the Russian team heading to the European Championships in Serbia.

 Having been successful for the team selection, Uguev wrestled at the 2017 European Wrestling Championships, held in Novi Sad.
 Uguev would defeat Vladimir Egorov by the score 5–3, and Andriy Yatsenko by fall, before falling to Giorgi Edisherashvili, representing Azerbaijan by 5–1.
 However, since having lost in the semi-final, Uguev was given an automatic shot for a chance at one of the bronze medals, which he was successful in taking - defeating Zoheir El-Quarraque by the score 9–1, and his first European Championship medal.